klevu/jsv2-early-adopters/tutorial/shopify/sort/README.md

 {% comment %} KLEVU TEMPLATES LANDING - END {% endcomment %}
 ```

-Click Save on this `page.klevuSearch.liquid` template.
+Click Save to persist your changes.

 Finally, we need to include this sort dropdown in our main template,
-so find and edit the liquid snippet template `klevu-template-landing-results.liquid`.
+so find and edit Snippets > `klevu-template-landing-results.liquid`.

-Locate the line that renders the pagination, and add a new rendering helper above it:
+Locate the line that renders the pagination, and add a new sortBy render helper above it:

 ```html
 ...